Open-CP/OCP/README.md

-# OCP(Open Cryptanalysis Platform)
+# OCP (Open Cryptanalysis Platform)

 The OCP tool is composed of the following main modules:

-- **Tool** is the main file of the tool, offering interfaces to other modules.
-Users can launch here scripts to analyze primitives.
+- **OCP.py** is the main file of the OCP tool, with some utilization examples.
+Users can launch scripts to analyze cryptographic primitives.

+- **variables** contains the class that can be used to create variables for the modelling of a cryptographic primitive.

-- **operators** contains the various operators that can be used to build the modelisation of a `primitive`.
-Users can add here new operators if needed, or add new ways for the operators to be modeled.
+- **operators** contains the various operators that can be used to build the modelisation of a cryptographic primitive.
+Users can add new operators here if needed, or add new ways to model the operators.

-- **variables** contains the variable class that can be used to build the modelisation of a `primitive`.

-- **primitives** contains the modelisation of various primitives, including permutations and block ciphers.
-Users can add here own primitive if not already present.
+- **primitives** contains the modelisation of various cryptographic primitives (using variables and operators), including permutations and block ciphers.
+Many existing cryptographic primitives are already modeled.
+Users can add their own cryptographic primitives if not already present.

-- **attack** contains various pre-defined attacks, including differential attacks.
-Users can perform attacks run on pre-difined primitives.
+- **attacks** contains various pre-defined attack modules, including differential and linear attacks.
+Users can perform attacks on predefined primitives.

 - **solving** contains automated solving techniques, including MILP, SAT, and CP solvers.

-- **Implementations** contains the implementations of various primitives.
+- **implementations** contains the automated implementation modules of the cryptographic primitives, including C, Python, and Verilog.

-- **visualizations** contains the methods to display primitives and distinguishers.
+- **visualizations** contains the methods to display the cryptographic primitives, the distinguishers, and the attacks.

+- **tools** contains various specific tools used in OCP.

+- **test** contains various test scripts for attacks and implementations.

 The overall structure is illustrated in the diagram below: